nekki-t/frontend-nanodegree-neighborhood-map/README.md

 ```

 ## What you can
-### 1. To know information only about Noodel Houses around the location you choose
+### 1. To know information only about Noodle Houses around the location you choose
 ![alt_text](./readme-images/top.png "top image")

 ### 2. To filter lists by name
 ![alt_text](./readme-images/filter.png "filter image")

-### 3. To change location with autocomplete
+### 3. To change location with autocomplete support
 ![alt_text](./readme-images/change-near.png "change-near image")

-### 4. To see noodle houses in different areas
+### 4. To see noodle houses in different locations
 ![alt_text](./readme-images/new-location.png "new-location image")